mathewlowry/myhub-gpt/permanent versions/ReadingQ.md

 * it sent a chunk of Chris' article to Claude, which compares it to my project list (a semantically rich file in my Obsidian vault) and returns one or more **project tags**.
 The above article, for example, was tagged #productivity, which is how I found it as I wrote this post before actually processing it fully
 	* (note: if no project can be found, it returns #tagme)
 * my plugin then turns the entire line into a [Task](https://community.obsidian.md/plugins/obsidian-tasks-plugin) with a deadline of tomorrow, applies the project tag(s) and the #readme tag to it, and moves it up one to the penultimate section of my daily note ("Added to readme today")

-* as a result, the URL appears as a task in today's daily note and:
+**As a result, the URL appears as a task in today's daily note and:**

 * tomorrow's daily note, where it appears under "to read today" (thanks to the deadline and my daily note template)
 * in a central Reading Queue thanks to the Tasks plugin, where it can be easily filtered by tag (that's how I found Chris' article)
 * in each relevant project's ToDo list (a section of each project's Map of Content), thanks to the project tag and the Tasks plugin.

 ## What it doesn't fix